Tauranga school shooter jailed

 Shortly after the incident, an Otumoetai College student told the Bay of Plenty Times that students at the school "thought we'd die for a while ...
 [I'm] still a little traumatised".

-Children were sitting in darkness under window height as the woman was tracked down.
+Children were sitting in darkness below window height as the woman was tracked down.

-Dozens of distressed parents, who had been warned of the incident, waited outside the primary school to be given the all-clear to pick up their children.
+Dozens of distressed parents waited outside the primary school to be given the all-clear to pick up their children.
 Some parents, who were walking their children to school at the time, reported hearing at least two shots fired near the school.